cunum/near-validator-setup-hetzner/README.md

 You are now connected to your server.

-- execute `sudo apt update && sudo apt upgrade -y` to update your Linux
+- execute `sudo apt update && sudo apt upgrade -y` to update your distribution

 ### 2) Link mounted volume